-If you are a B2B services business—a law firm, a medical practice, an architect, or any service provider—and LinkedIn is still languishing at a number 3 or 4 in your Social Media priority list, it’s time to go back to the sketching board.
+If you are a B2B services or consulting business—a law firm, a medical practice, an architect, or any service provider—and LinkedIn is still languishing at a number 3 or 4 in your Social Media priority list, it’s time to go back to the sketching board.
 LinkedIn might seem less important and “smaller” with its 259 million users as compared to Facebook (1.23 billion) and Twitter (645.75 million), but LinkedIn has peculiarities that place it way above the other social networks, especially for B2B Marketing.

 LinkedIn is the world’s number one platform for business, especially services marketing.
 Consider the following: